sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 using SCFirstOrderLogic.Inference; // For the "Tell" and "Ask" extension methods using SCFirstOrderLogic.Inference.Resolution;

-var kb = new new SimpleResolutionKnowledgeBase(
+// The resolution KB has a little more configurability/extensibility than the other two: var kb = new new SimpleResolutionKnowledgeBase(
     new SimpleClauseStore(),
     SimpleResolutionKnowledgeBase.Filters.None,